Pay appeals checklist and model letters

 The hearing

 • Arrange a pre-meeting with the member.
 Make sure that you have clarified your position and the facts of the case as you will need to represent them to management/governors.
-Decide on your key arguments, tactics and any signals that you may use between you, such as the need to request an adjournment.
+Decide on your key arguments, tactics and any signals that you may use during the meeting, such as the need to request an adjournment.

-• Consider prospective arguments from the other side and prepare counter-argument.
+• Consider prospective arguments from the other side and prepare counterarguments.

 • Use brief adjournments, when needed, to regroup or consider new information.
 If a longer adjournment is necessary, ask for one – and agree the new time and date before you leave.